oooAHOYooo/oooAHOYooo.github.io/README.md

 ![alt text](https://oooahoyooo.github.io/images/Ahoy-Indie-Media---The-Rob-Show---Season-2---Episode-1---2023.jpg)

-## HOW THIS BUSINESS MAKES THE MONEY - Part 1

-### Ahoy MarketPlace
+### How we plan on making money
-Ahoy Marketplace offers exclusive in-house content, including "The Rob Show," available on-demand for just $7 a month.
-By subscribing to this ad-free platform, you can show your support for indie creators and enjoy uninterrupted access to high-quality content while also contributing to the platform's upkeep.
-Join us today and discover the best in independent entertainment.
+Ahoy Marketplace offers exclusive in-house content, including "The Rob Show," available on-demand with a monthly subscription.
+We hope to keep this platform completely ad free - and that's going to take some money - thus - you can show your support for indie creators and enjoy uninterrupted access while also contributing to the platform's upkeep.
+Join us.

-When you buy content on Ahoy Marketplace, all the proceeds go directly to the artist, with a $3 surcharge added for the platform's upkeep.
-This makes it an ideal way to support indie creators while enjoying ad-free content.
-Join the community, subscribe, donate, or purchase content to show your support.

-## About this Github Repo

-This is the home for the code of Ahoy Indie Media

-This code was hand-written by Alex Gonzalez circa 2023
+## The Master Plan
+We use a variety of software and some in house - some out of the house - some in between.
+Little by little we hope to make this platform completely indiependent and self sustaining.

-# Ahoy Operations:
+## Ahoy Operations:

 ## Team Ahoy